Capillary/ecom-api-document/source/includes/_cart.md

 Parameter | Type | Description
 --------- | ---- | ----------
-locationID* | int | The location id of the order fulfillment store BillingAddress | obj | Specify the billing address of the customer in the respective attributes ShippingAddress | obj | Specify the preferred shipping address of the customer in the respective attributes BillMobile | string | Mobile number of the customer as per the billing address
+BillingAddress | obj | Specify the billing address of the customer in the respective attributes ShippingAddress | obj | Specify the preferred shipping address of the customer in the respective attributes BillMobile | string | Mobile number of the customer as per the billing address